 Editor’s NOTE: This page was first published on September 10, 2014 within our our secondary school website, http://bblu.org.
 On March 27, 2017, it was copied into this research and development site, http://81018.com.
-There are many links that will open pages within http://bblu.org.
+Some links may open pages within http://bblu.org.
 These will be converted over time to pages within this site.

 A question about the question: It is difficult to know; however, a better question might be,

 “Does a quiet expansion deflate the Big Bang?”